syncfusion-content/windowsforms-docs/WindowsForms/QTP/Known-Issues.md

 1. The events on the header panel that are inside the pop-up window cannot be replayed.
 The SetCurrentCell and ResizeRow events of the Syncfusion.QuickTestProfessional.Grid that are associated with the Calendar are triggered by the pop-up window.
 These events are recorded, but cannot be played back in the replay.
 While replaying, they should be manually removed.
 2. Once the calendar events are handled, the replay works slower.
-This is because of the ‘for each’ loop in the replay, which enables you to trace all the controls that are inside the pop-up window and then show or hide them as you need.
+This is because of the ‘for each’ loop in the replay, enables you to trace all the controls that are inside the pop-up window and then show or hide them as you need.